 This part is focused on how you relate in a confident and healthy way with others.
 As well as how you can effectively socialize.

 Let’s get started.
 There is still a lot to cover.

 65. Be relaxed

 A relaxed person is an enjoyable person.

 Take it easy – learn to let shit go.
-Not being too hard on yourself.
+Grow to be comfortable around other people.
+Don’t be too hard on yourself.
 Enjoy what is happening around you.
 Chilling out makes you enjoy life more.
 Take a deep breath and let things go…

 A good way to relax is through breathing exercises.
 Try this rhythm for instance.
 Taking the gas off can give a more relative perspective.
 Of yourself and the world.
 People are drawn to tranquility – repelled by tension.